Nutrient Timing | Pre & Post Workout Nutrition Simplified

 2. Reduce rate of protein breakdown – They do this by decreasing the activity of the protein breakdown pathway.

 3. Improve your workouts – Taking BCAAs during your workout may help you push to a new level of intensity as it can help prevent the production of serotonin and decrease your sense of fatigue.

 We don’t typically prescribe supplements to our clients, but we do recommend taking a protein supplement as needed to ensure you meet your macro goals and BCAAs to help preserve and promote lean muscle mass.
-For protein powder we recommend Paleoethics and for BCAAs we’re a fan of Old School Labs Vintage Build which includes l-glutamine & creatine for an added boost to your recovery and gains.
-Use the code ACKERMAN12 for 12% off your order with Old School Labs and use the code OYE20 for 20% off any product from Paleoethics.
+For protein powder we recommend testing how your body responds to the different types out there (whey, casein or plant based) before buying anything in bulk.
+For BCAAs we’re a fan of Old School Labs Vintage Build which includes l-glutamine & creatine for an added boost to your recovery and gains.
+Use the code ACKERMAN12 for 12% off your order with Old School Labs.
 We’re huge fans of their whole line but particularly love their Omega-3 fish oil and Recovery night-time tea.

 In the end there is no perfect pre and post workout nutrition regimen for everyone.
 For most people who just want to look and feel their best, nutrient timing doesn’t need to be complex.
 Simply focusing on consistently getting the right amount of food for your body and managing any nutrient deficiencies is far more important and will be far more effective in generating results.
 In fact, data supports that the total amount of protein and carbohydrate consumed over the course of the day is far more important to lean muscle mass gain, body fat loss and performance improvements than any nutrient timing strategy.
 But test it out for yourself!
 If you’re feeling sore a lot and struggling to recover then why not try tightening in that window of eating post-workout and see if it makes a noticeable difference.